distbit0/distbit.xyz/actually-impact-futures.md

 The conditional-asset market remains separate and uses the insured branch claim as collateral.
 The impact oracle takes `p_yes(t)` from the event claim's executable secondary-market price, not the provider's fee-inclusive mint quote.
 Because the branch claims retain standard payoffs, the ordinary binary decomposition applies without a `winner_count` adjustment.

 Across a portfolio, insured minting can supply these claims without locking a separate fully collateralised dollar behind every low-probability branch.
-This lets providers make larger corrective trades in the event and conditional markets with the same capital.
+The same provider capital can support more event-market supply and more branch collateral for corrective positions in the separate conditional markets.
 The resulting depth can improve both inputs to the impact oracle, support a wider probability band, and raise the cost of manipulation.

 ## Event-conditional impact futures